practice-pro/Terramik---Biomimetic-Nanobots-for-Heavy-Metal-Soil-Remediation/Defensive Publication.md

 The **defensive publication** status is achieved by the following:

--The project is publicly hosted on GitHub with the Apache 2.0 License.
+- The project is publicly hosted on GitHub with the Apache 2.0 License.
--The project is available for anyone to use, modify, and distribute.
+- The project is available for anyone to use, modify, and distribute.
--The **patent rights** are automatically granted to users of the project, as outlined in the Apache 2.0 License.
+- The **patent rights** are automatically granted to users of the project, as outlined in the Apache 2.0 License.

 ## **8.Contributions and CLA**
 All contributors to this repository must sign a Contributor License Agreement (CLA) before submitting any pull requests.
 The CLA ensures that contributors are aware of the defensive publication and agree to the licensing terms under which their contributions will be made available.